phillipadsmith/Crunching-Public-Data/pages/units/week-one/index.md

 **Public data has the positive potential to open our eyes to the world around us, and the negative potential to give those who already have societal advantages the resources to outsmart those that are less savvy.**

+TK ... still need to touch on:

-FOIA / ATIP
+* FOIA / ATIP
-Public data that isn't published data.
+* Public data that isn't published data.

 ## Public data vs. Open Data